 Proteins: February 2018

 |Lysine (kg)||4.0||nc||2.15 to 2.32||+0.01|

 At a glance – Increase to some proteins.

 This month porkoutlook contacts indicate upward adjustments in meat and bone meal, blood meal, fishmeal and soya oil.
 Slight easing in the soya meal price.

 |Note: Prices above relate to: Pork D1 class, Bacon H2 class|

 At a glance – No change in pig meat prices.
-Market place in balance at present.
+Market pressure over three short weeks.